darklaunch/darklaunch.com/blog/2016/05/02/fix-adb-shell-device-not-found-for-android-sdk.md

+# Fix adb shell "device not found" for Android SDK

 To fix the adb "device not found" error, 1) ensure USB debugging is enabled, 2) ensure your device is unlocked, and 3) try restarting the server.

 ```